Read about our recent cancer research.

 These novel discoveries highlight the role of the tumour microenvironment in regulating tumour growth and metastasis.

-A new company, Avalia Immunotherapies Ltd, has been formed to commercialise the novel synthetic vaccine technology created by the long-term collaboration between the Malaghan and Ferrier Research Institutes.
+In 2015 a company, Avalia Immunotherapies Ltd, has been formed to commercialise the novel synthetic vaccine technology created by the long-term collaboration between the Malaghan and Ferrier Research Institutes.

-The vaccine technology is the product of a ten-year research and development collaboration between immunologists at the Malaghan Institute, led by Associate Professor Ian Hermans, and chemists at the Ferrier Research Institute, led by Professor Gavin Painter.
+The vaccine technology is the product of a ten-year research and development collaboration between immunologists at the Malaghan Institute, led by Professor Ian Hermans, and chemists at the Ferrier Research Institute, led by Professor Gavin Painter.

-Associate Professor Hermans believes the creation of the company recognises that the synthetic vaccine project has progressed beyond the discovery phase and now needs a defined structure and different expertise as it moves into commercialisation and Phase I clinical trials.
+Professor Hermans believes the creation of the company recognises that the synthetic vaccine project has progressed beyond the discovery phase and now needs a defined structure and different expertise as it moves into commercialisation and Phase I clinical trials.

 The company’s Chief Executive Officer, Dr Shivali Gulab, Victoria Link Ltd, says significant investment for pre-clinical evaluation and refinement of the product is now needed.